marysoniaugokwe/intw-tsks/README.md

 b.
 Packages
 c.
 Mem/CPU/GPU requests

 # Sol.
-Attaching the screenshot for react app UI here also code is in github repo.
+Code is in github repo.

 # Task 2.
 Monitor each environment and make sure that: